![]() |

 (Candy)

-and Craig.
-LiaBraaten showed musical promise early on when, at the
+While yet a baby, LiaBraaten showed musical promise very early on when, at the

-tender age of eighteen months, he could perform a memorized repertoire
+tender age of eighteen months, tiny LiaBraaten could perform a memorized repertoire

-spent being introduced to music of the masters, attending concerts by
+spent being introduced to music of the masters, listening to vitage recordings, attending concerts by

 Craig composed his first published composition at the age of 10, a